 Your healthcare team is there to help you with your feelings, as well as your physical needs.
-Talk to them if you feel you need support.
+Talk to them or contact us if you feel you need support.
 You can also share your feelings in our MDS UK forum and find people who have faced similar issues.

-This booklet has been written to help you understand more about MDS.
-Learn more about MDS, and the feelings you might go through in Chapter 8.
+Learning more about the disease might help you to gain control.
+Our booklet has been written to help you understand more about MDS and the feelings you might go through (See Chapter 8).
 It also provides advice on how to deal with certain issues, such as sexuality in Chapter 9 and provides useful references in Chapter 10.

 Diet and Nutrition